Skip to main content

 High reliability in determining the molar concentration

-The measurement process is independent of the conductivity, color, and transparency of the liquid due to the sensors and is characterized by high reliability in determining the molar concentration.
+The measurement method is independent of the conductivity, color, and transparency of the liquid due to the sensors and is characterized by high reliability in determining the molar concentration.
 The measurement accuracy of the devices is between 0.05 m% and 0.1 m%.
 In addition to sound speed measurement, all LiquiSonic® Sensors via an integrated measurement of temperature for temperature compensation in the process.

-Basics of concentration measurement
+Basics of Concentration Measurement

 Finally, the amount of liquid to be analyzed plays an important role.
-It must be sufficient to allow for an accurate measurement, but not so large that it distorts the measurement result or makes the measurement unnecessarily complicated.
+It must be sufficient to allow for an accurate measurement but not so large that it distorts the measurement result or makes the measurement unnecessarily complicated.

-A key aspect of concentration measurement is the amount of substance concentration (molarity) in a solution, defined as the amount of a substance per unit volume.
-This is particularly relevant when analyzing a solution where the amount of substance concentration is crucial for assessing chemical composition, concentrations, and reactivity.
-Accurate measurement of concentrations of an amount of substance in a solution is essential to control processes, ensure quality, and conduct scientificinvestigations.
+An important aspect of concentration measurement is the amount of substance concentration (molarity) in a solution, which is defined as the amount of a substance per unit volume.
+This is particularly relevant in the analysis of a solution, where the amount of substance concentration is crucial for assessing the chemical composition, concentrations, and reactivity.
+The precise measurement of concentrations of an amount of substance in a solution is essential to control processes, ensure quality, and conduct scientificresearch.

 Applications of concentration measurements

-Examples of measuring a substance concentration
+Examples of measuring substance concentration

-• Chemistry/ Chemical production (For monitoring the composition of mixtures)
+• Chemistry/ Chemical Production (For monitoring the composition of mixtures)

 • Food production (For controlling the product quality of food)